katcipis/sophia/notes/books/coders-at-work.md

 sharing and communicating.

+## Ken Thompson

+Even on other interviews Ken always talks about his lack of plans and how serendipity played a vital role on his life, I like that because I don't have a solid plan and just like to read and build interesting things and perhaps that will be enough (as it was for him).

+It was very close to my heart how he talks about the hardship of writing documentation, like it is as hard as code, you have to review it and reorganize it, just like code.
+And just like code, writing good docs is an art that is not trivial to learn (and no amount of tooling can guarantee good docs).
+I could not agree more with his view on documentation.

+His view on what is well structured code is based on how easy it is to extend the code, like adding new features or refactoring, and that includes not using fancy algorithms that requires a huge amount of documentation to be understood.
+He tries to get by with brute force algorithms that are intuitive as much as he can (no clever optmizations).

+## Fran Allen

+She elaborates in a very interesting way on how people embraced agile ideas in extreme ways and gone from big upfront design to not thinking at all before starting to develop something.
+There is no silver bullet on how much design must be done before coding, the only certain thing is that you should not remain on each of the extremes.
+Inmy experience each project, specially depending in your own knowledge, will allow for different leves of upfront design.
+Reminding that upfront design is not the same thing as bloated/big design.

+On the subject of religion and extreme believes she also has some interesting histories of the beginnings of object orientation and how zealots destroyed entires projects by applying these ideas to the extreme and in very convoluted ways (reminds me of Jamie Zawinski and Brendan Eich experiences).

+She also gives great advice on hiring, she usually focuses on sensing if the person will contribute with interesting ideas (not necessarily knowing tools) and what the person is passionate about, what moves her, side projects, etc.

 ## Common Observations

 Here are some of the things that seems to be a trend among programmers.